ChaudhariHarsh/Housing-Price-prediction/README.md

   ```
   ## Final Linear Regression function :

+  This is final function that calls all other functions and derive all parameters.

   ```
   def linear_regression(X, Y, itertions, learning_rate, method = "Linear"):
     (row, col) = X.shape